timkurvers/redota/README.md

 This is an experiment to revisit past Dota 2 matches in the browser, fully relying on parsing replays client-side without any server involvement.

+ReDota can download these replay files from Valve through a [replay proxy].

 Contributions in form of issues, feedback or pull requests more than welcome!

 # Attribution